wp-plugins/flyzoo/readme.txt

 == Description ==

 All you need to chat on your website!
-Help your customers with live support chat, engage your community in group chats and private conversations.
+Help your customers with live support chat, engage your community in group and private chat conversations.

 Start your 14-day free trial now.